aspose-total/Aspose.Total-Products/total/en/python-net/conversion/xlsm-to-doc/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XLSM to DOC</h2>

+Converting XLSM to DOC is a common requirement for Python developers.
+XLSM is a Microsoft Excel macro-enabled workbook format which is used to store data and macros.
+It is a binary file format which is not supported by many applications.
+On the other hand, DOC is a Microsoft Word document format which is widely used for creating and sharing documents.
+Therefore, it is necessary to convert XLSM to DOC in order to make the data accessible to a wider audience.

+<h2>How Aspose.Total Helps for XLSM to DOC Conversion</h2>
-For a Python developer, who is trying to add a XLSM to DOC conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including XLSM and DOC files.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert XLSM file to HTML.
-After that by using Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created HTML into desired Microsoft Word format.
+Aspose.Total for Python via .NET API is a comprehensive package of various APIs which can be used to automate the conversion process of XLSM to DOC.
+It provides a set of APIs for dealing with different file formats including XLSM and DOC.
+The conversion process is mainly in two steps.
+Firstly, Aspose.Cells for Python via .NET API is used to convert XLSM file to HTML.
+After that, Aspose.Words for Python via .NET API is used to save the created HTML into desired Microsoft Word format.
+This API also provides various features such as document manipulation, mail merge, document comparison, and many more.
+Therefore, Aspose.Total for Python via .NET API is the best choice for Python developers to automate the conversion process of XLSM to DOC.

 {{% /blocks/products/pf/feature-page-summary %}}